30

 SEO Technology

 Another key component to our technology pillar includes keeping up with the evolving internet standards.
 Much like everything in the technology industry, if you don’t evolve, you’ll fall behind.
-This includes utilizing newer modalities, image formats, and security features to show Google you’re still there.
+This includes utilizing newer modalities, image formats, and security features, and experiences to show Google you’re still there.

 One that is popular right now is voice search.
 You know when you ask Siri (or Google Assistant) the time a certain store closes, or what a restaurant’s phone number is?
 That is using voice search.
 And it gets technical to be able to be recognized by Siri, Alexa, and other voice recognition devices.